Primas (PST) Reaches Market Capitalization of $1.30 Million

-Primas (CURRENCY:PST) traded down 3.5% against the U.S. dollar during the 24 hour period ending at 16:00 PM E.T. on August 29th.
-One Primas coin can currently be bought for $0.0246 or 0.00000050 BTC on popular cryptocurrency exchanges.
-Primas has a market capitalization of $1.30 million and approximately $3.41 million worth of Primas was traded on exchanges in the last day.
-During the last seven days, Primas has traded 5.6% higher against the U.S. dollar.
+Primas (CURRENCY:PST) traded down 3.5% against the U.S. dollar during the 24-hour period ending at 11:00 AM ET on August 31st.
+One Primas coin can currently be bought for approximately $0.0246 or 0.00000050 BTC on popular cryptocurrency exchanges.
+Primas has a market capitalization of $1.30 million and $3.41 million worth of Primas was traded on exchanges in the last 24 hours.
+Over the last week, Primas has traded 5.6% higher against the U.S. dollar.

 - Syscoin (SYS) traded 4.9% lower against the dollar and now trades at $0.24 or 0.00000490 BTC.